Table of Contents:

 However, you may not have a straightforward answer to all these questions.
 And the reason behind that is simple.
 You can’t simply say that a VPN is better than a VDI, or vice-versa.
 One organization may find VPN better while the other may find VDI.
 It completely depends upon their specific situation and needs.

 Both VPN and VDI require huge engineering efforts to implement and get going.
 With a VDI, you need to think about IOPS (Input/Output operations per second), disk images, servers, printing, application layering, user profiles, login times, number of GPUs, monitors, bandwidth, and pixels, user updates, patches, etcetera.
 It takes great effort to understand it all.

 And if you think a VPN is any simpler, you are wrong.
 Desktop architects have to spend years on image designing, thinking about how the applications are configured and installed.
 Setting up the security tools, disk encryption, software patches, VPN tunnels, and many more such things are there.

 Hence, you must choose a solution that you are not only comfortable with but also that fulfills your business requirements and satisfies your defined business priorities.
-Moreover, that solution must also be in line with your long-term business vision.
+Moreover, that solution must also align with your long-term business vision.

 The novel coronavirus has pushed the entire business landscape to move towards adopting work from home.
-That too, on a scale nobody had ever thought of, even in their wildest dreams.
 Such is the unprecedented situation we all are staring at.
 Hence, remote work is going to be one of the most significant aspects of business continuity for some time to come.

-While we did understand both VPN and VDI through this post, it still remains uncertain whether which of the two is a better remote work solution.
+While we understood VPN and VDI through this post, it remains uncertain which of the two is a better remote work solution.
 There is, in fact, no certain answer to this question.
 It is more like “to each his own”.
-Every business is different and therefore the things that you consider important for your business may not be that important for some other, and vice-versa.
+Every business is different; therefore, the things that you consider essential for your business may not be that important for others, and vice-versa.